ryanbratten/arduino-pulsed-ground-solenoid-switcher/README.md

 ### Pins Setup:

 inputPin is set to pin 2.
-outputPinA and outputPinB are set to pins 3 and 4 respectively.
+outputPinA and outputPinB are set to pins 3 and 4.

 ### Interval Calculation: